How To Make a Resume in Google Docs

 Your job application will likely be far more successful if you tailor your resume to each job opening rather than use a general resume for all of your applications.
+Use a resume template to ease this process.
 Be sure to mention the company and the position that you are applying for by name in your resume summary or objective, and identify and use keywords from the job description.
 Make it clear in your resume that you are the best candidate for the job by addressing as many of the employer’s requirements, qualifications, and desired characteristics as possible in your resume.

 Proofread Your Resume Carefully